mapninja/Earthsys144/Labs/Week_04/Table_Operations_in_QGIS_pt1.md

 Now, let’s select items based on the joined tables.

 1. Open the Attributes Table of demographics, if not already.
-It should display both the original data plus the data from _`more_data.dbf`_.
+It should display both the original data plus the data from `moredata.dbf`.
 2. Click on the **Select by Expression tool** ![](images/Table_Operations_in_QGIS-1f2f8db2.png) on the upper frame of the table window

 From the popup window (see below), we will now build the following selection equation: